teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-compose/README.md

-# Using Docker Compose
+# Docker Compose

-Compose is a tool for defining, launching, and managing services, where service is defined as one or more replicas of a Docker container.
+Docker Compose is a tool for **defining and running multi-container applications**.
-Services and systems of services are defined in **YAML files** (docker-compose.yml) and managed with the command-line program `docker-compose`.

-Docker-Compose lets us stop focusing on individual containers and instead **describe full environments** and **service component interactions**.
+It is the key to unlocking a streamlined and efficient development and deployment experience.

+Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single YAML configuration file.
+Then, with a single command, you create and start all the services from your configuration file.

+Compose works in all environments - production, staging, development, testing, as well as CI workflows.

+Docker Compose shifts the focus from individual containers to defining **complete environments** and the interactions between **service components**.

 With Compose we can use simple commands to accomplish these tasks:
 * Build Docker images
 * Launch containerized applications as services